 What is it that weighs upon the heart?
-If you just take the time to tell Him, placing your trust in God’s path and provision you will see the Lord moving faithfully on your behalf.
-I was talking with a very experience ICU nurse today about all the stories he had heard patients tell him regarding near death experiences.
+If you take the time to tell the Lord, by placing your trust in God’s path and provision you will see the Lord moving faithfully on your behalf.
+I was talking with a very experienced ICU nurse one time about all the stories he had heard patients tell him regarding near death experiences.
 Believe it or not, these experiences happen more frequently than you might realize.
 Every patient that had a taste of Heaven had lost all fear of death.
 The yearning for what was to come superseded any concern about the longevity of life.

 1 Corinthians 2:9 “But as it is written: “Eye has not seen, nor ear heard, Nor have entered into the heart of man The things which God has prepared for those who love Him.”

 The hope that is on the horizon is far more valuable than living an extra day on this earth.
 We may have fear regarding how we might die but when that moment comes, peace is the response for those who longingly look forward to standing in the presence of the Lord.